anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of RFC7515}}
 * `x5c`: SHALL contain the base64-encoded pledge EE certificate used to sign the PER artifact;
   it SHOULD also contain the certificate chain for this certificate;
-  if the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification
+  if the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification.
-* `crit`: SHALL indicate the extension Header Parameter `created-on` to ensure that it must be understood and validated by the receiver as defined in {{Section 4.1.11 of RFC7515}}
+* `crit`: SHALL indicate the extension Header Parameter `created-on` to ensure that it must be understood and validated by the receiver as defined in {{Section 4.1.11 of RFC7515}}.

 In addition, the JWS Protected Header of the PER artifact MUST contain the following extension Header Parameter:

 * `created-on`: SHALL contain the current date and time at PER creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
-  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the JSON Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PER creation time
+  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the JSON Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PER creation time.

 The new protected Header Parameter `created-on` is introduced to reflect freshness of the PER.
 It allows the registrar to verify the timely correlation between the PER artifact and previous exchanges, i.e., `created-on` of PER >= `created-on` of PVR >= `created-on` of PVR trigger.
 The registrar MAY consider ignoring any but the newest PER artifact from the same pledge in case the registrar has at any point in time more than one pending PER from the pledge.

-{{per_header}} below shows an example for this JWS Protected Header:
+{{per_header}} shows an example for this JWS Protected Header:

 ~~~~
 {